rigoudyg/climaf/doc/scripts/plot.rst

 Warnings:

 - Order of all data dimensions is supposed to be time, height, lat, lon.
-Only first time step is used.
-Only the first vertical dimension is used if the two other dimensions are not degenerated.
+Only first time step is used for 4D or 3D fields if there is no specified extraction.
+Only the first vertical dimension is used if height is the first coordinate, if there is no specified level extraction and if the two other dimensions are not degenerated.

 - Order of input datasets is supposed to be main field, auxiliary field and vectors datasets.
 The last ones can be omitted.
 If you want to omit